Updated on 8th December, 2022 by Martin Astley

 Previous safety tests have found that more than half of all blankets examined are faulty, suggesting that thousands of people could be keeping themselves warm overnight with an electrical appliance that may one day cause them serious harm.

 For instance, Cumbria County Council’s test of 761 electric blankets found that 50.7% were dangerous, leading to 386 replacement blankets being issued.
-A test of 1,194 blankets across the country last year found that 73%, or 870, had damaged or faulty enclosures, leaving the heating element at risk, with faulty controllers, broken power cords and a lack of overheat protection also common faults.
+A test of 1,194 blankets across the country last year found that 73%, or 870, had damaged or faulty enclosures, leaving the heating element at risk.
+Faulty controllers, broken power cords, and a lack of overheat protection were also common faults.
 In 2010, similar tests found a failure rate of around 60%.